charlespio/thegiftofgod/README.md

 # thegiftofgod
-Beta for my book on Augustine, the Holy Spirit, and the Filioque Controversy
+<strong>Beta for my book on Augustine, the Holy Spirit, and the Filioque Controversy</strong>

 In the summer of 2014, I finished an undergraduate thesis for college.
 I had wanted to turn the thesis into a book for the general public, but I lost interest.